Timothy T. Ansberry: Congress

+Later career

+He was appointed associate judge of the Ohio Court of Appeals, in which capacity he served until his resignation in 1916.
 He served as delegate to the 1920 Democratic National Convention at San Francisco and the 1924 Democratic National Convention at New York.
 Ansberry was a presidential elector in the 1916 presidential election.

 He moved to Washington, D.C., in 1916 and engaged in the practice of law until his death.

-Death
+Death and burial

 Ansberry died in New York City on July 5, 1943.
 He was interred in Mount Olivet Cemetery in Washington, D.C.